Canoeing at the 2004 Summer Olympics – Men's C-1 1000 metres: Heat 2

+Heat 3

 Semifinals

 The top three finishers in each of the two semifinals advanced to the finals, joining the three canoers who had moved directly from the heats.
 All other canoers were eliminated.
 The semifinals were raced on August 25.

+Semifinal 1

+Semifinal 2

 Cheban was disqualified for not appearing in boat control after the race.

 Final

-The final was raced on August 27.

 Dittmer got off to a quick lead, but Cal took the lead in an early surge to open a one-second gap at the 500 meter mark.
 The German tried to close the gap to the Spaniard, but Cal held on to win the gold.
 Also, the top four finishers of this event would win gold in this event between 1996 and 2008 (Cal - this event, Dittmer - 2000, Doktor - 1996, and Vajda - 2008).